 Below is a histology picture courtesy of Dr Jennifer Choo.
 It’s demonstrating how the epithelial cells change their thickness under an Ortho-K lens to create the vision correction.

 Research done by both Australian and American corneal research institutes have all concluded that Orthokeratology holds no significantly higher risk to corneal health, compared to regular contact lens wear.
 In addition, it also has a significantly lower risk profile when compared to refractive surgery.
 This is exactly why the FDA approved Orthokeratology as a safe procedure for the correction of eye refractions (June 2002).

-It is important to note that the effect of Orthokeratology is temporary.
-To maintain the vision correction, it is required to wear the retainer lens every night while you sleep.
-This is due to the epithelial cells being replaced in the cornea every ten days.
-The rejuvenation of the cornea presents a double edge sword for Orthokeratology.
-On the one side it forces Orthokeratology to be a non-permanent correction method, but on the other hand, it allows the Orthokeratology process to be adaptive.
-Should a person’s refractive error change, the Orthokeratology lens can be replaced with new ones to correct for the changed prescription.
-Also, should a person wish to halt the procedure the lens wear can simply be stopped, and the cornea will revert to its original shape within 14 – 18 days allowing for alternative correction methods
+Remember, the effect of Ortho-K is only temporary.
+To maintain daily vision correction, it is important that you wear the OrthoK lens every night while you sleep.
+This is due to the epithelial cells moving and changing their thicknesses.

+The epithelial cells in the cornea are also replaced every ten days.
+This rejuvenation of the cornea presents a double edge sword for Orthokeratology.
+On the one hand, it forces Ortho-K to be a non-permanent correction method, thus every night wear.
+But on the other hand, it allows the process to be adaptive.
+Should a person’s prescription change, the Ortho-K lens can also be replaced to correct for the changed prescription.
+If a patient prefers to halt the process, lens wear can simply be stopped.
+The cornea will revert to its original shape within 14 – 18 days, allowing for alternative correction methods.